ugyentring/ut-tube/README.md

 ```

 ## cloudinary

 Cloudinary is a cloud-based service that handles all your media files (images, videos, documents) so you don't have to store tehm on your server

+## Multer

+Multer is a Node.js middleware used with express to handle file uploads.

+When a user uploads a file from the browser, it arrives as multipart/form-data.

+Express by itself can't parse that.
+Multer parses it and gives you access to the file.

+### fs

+It lets you work with file system to read files, write files, create or delte files, update or append to files, check files details.